-It may feel like you have only just arrived at University and yet everyone around you may be talking about finding accommodation for next year.
+It may feel like you’ve only just arrived at University and yet everyone around is talking about finding accommodation for next year.
 In fact, some of your friends may have already started to view houses!

 Before you start looking for your first house, it’s worthwhile answering these questions to help your search get off to a good start:

 - How big or small is your group?